jose-jpm-magalhaes/NLP_Sentiment_Analysis/README.md

 **2 - Word2Vec and Glove**
 > - Word2vec is a two-layer neural net that processes text by vectorizing words.
 Its input is a text corpus and its output is a set of vectors: feature vectors that represent words in that corpus.
 > - Word2Vec considers neighboring words to capture the local context of a word, while at the same time reducing the size of the data.
+> -
+> - GloVe **extends** the work of Word2Vec to capture **global** contextual information in a text corpus by calculating a global word-word co-occurrence matrix.
+Word2Vec, as mentined above, only captures the local context of words, during training, it only considers neighboring words to capture the context.
+GloVe considers the entire corpus and creates a large matrix that can capture the co-occurrence of words within the entire corpus.